Atem18/atemlire/app/_drafts/how-to-develop-build-and-deploy-a-wordpress-theme-the-devops-way.md

 ---
-title: How to develop, build and deploy a wordpress theme, the DevOps way
+title: How to develop and build a Wordpress theme inside a container

 ---
+Hi,

+Today we will learn about developping, building and deploying a wordpress theme

 ```yaml
 version: '3'
 services: